Miami (OH) vs. Buffalo NCAA Football Odds, Plays and Insights | November 9, 2021

 - Miami (OH) is 0-3 against the spread and 2-1 overall in games when it scores more than 29.0 points.

-- This year, the RedHawks have eight turnovers, two fewer than the Bulls have takeaways (10).
+- The RedHawks have turned the ball over eight times this season, two fewer than the Bulls have forced (10).

 - Find the latest spread and moneyline odds for Miami (OH) at SISportsbook.